antoniomalacad/cc11-solo-mvp/README.md

 ## Learn More

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started). <br />
-To learn React, check out the [React documentation](https://reactjs.org/).
+[Heroku](https://www.heroku.com/) was used to host the project. <br />